ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 10 December 2021.
+   This Internet-Draft will expire on 8 January 2022.

 Copyright Notice

    Copyright (c) 2021 IETF Trust and the persons identified as the document authors.
 All rights reserved.

-Andrews                 Expires 10 December 2021                [Page 1]

-Internet-Draft  Glue In DNS Referral Responses Is Not Op       June 2021

    This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/ license-info) in effect on the date of publication of this document.
    Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
+Code Components

+Andrews, et al.          Expires 8 January 2022                 [Page 1]

+Internet-DrafGlue In DNS Referral Responses Is Not Optional    July 2021

-Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.
+   extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.